Skip to Content

 If the food isn’t the issue, your Labrador might be unwell or be suffering from pain, especially if he isn’t drinking or displaying additional symptoms.

 A virus, infection, or severe conditions like cancer, liver problems, or kidney disease could directly impact your Labrador’s desire to eat.
-If your dog has a stomach upset, vomiting, and diarrhea, you may need to contact your vet sooner.
+If your dog has an upset stomach, vomiting, and diarrhea, you may need to contact your vet sooner.

 Your dog may have also eaten something toxic.
 Labs are known for eating anything that’s left lying around.
 Make sure your dog can’t get into the garbage and snaffle any moldy food!